 - This helps Mom and Dad stay on budget.
 One of the biggest complaints my kids had about traditional chore charts is that we forgot to pay them.
 With this DIY Chore Chart, the money is right on the board next to the tasks; this motivates the kids to get stuff done!
 And because mom and dad know how much is getting paid out each week, they can easily add chore payments to the budget.
 If the money isn’t visible, parents can easily forget to pay the kids and the motivation to do chores is gone!

 Ready to start now?
-CLICK HERE to grab this FREE chore chart printable to make the chore chart you'll ever need!
+CLICK HERE to subscribe to our newsletter and get this bonus chore chart printable in your first email to make the chore chart you'll ever need!

 Sneaky ways to get your kids to do their chores